-- Achieve a cumulative grade percent average (GPA) of at least 70 percent (on a scale of 0-100 percent) or be on academic probation; - Progress at a satisfactory rate toward completion of their programs; and - Complete the training programs within 1 1/2 times the planned program length.
+- Achieve a cumulative grade percent average (GPA) of at least 2.0 or be on academic probation; - Progress at a satisfactory rate toward completion of their programs; and - Complete the training programs within 1 1/2 times the planned program length.

-Students whose cumulative GPA falls below 70 percent are notified that they are being placed on academic probation, which will begin at the start of the next term.
+Students whose cumulative GPA falls below 2.0 are notified that they are being placed on academic probation, which will begin at the start of the next term.
 Students on academic probation are considered to be making satisfactory academic progress.